Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Heterogeneity Analyses

 \subsubsection{Individual Accuracy}

 We also investigate if experience with GenAI correlates with more accurate predictions.
-To measure prediction accuracy at the individual level, we compute each subject's mean normalized absolute error (MAE), comparing their predictions with the GenAI's choices across all problems.\footnote{We use the same normalization as described in \cref{fn:normalization}, so that we equally weigh errors on all prediction tasks.} In this analysis, we compare subjects' predictions to the choices of four different LLMs.
+To measure prediction accuracy at the individual level, we compute each subject's mean normalized absolute error (MAE), comparing their predictions with the GenAI's choices across all problems.\footnote{We use the same normalization as described in \cref{fn:normalization} to avoid over-weighting problems that involve larger ranges of values.} In this analysis, we compare subjects' predictions to the choices of four different LLMs.

 We estimate the following linear regression model: